theventurecity/data-toolkit/Google_Service_Account_Setup.md

 # Set up a Google Service Account
 ## A two-minute primer to configure your Google account and Google Sheets to enable writing the results of the Python scripts with server-side authentication

+### Set up the service accont and download a credentials file
 To set up a service account and download a credentials file, follow these instructions (steps 1-6 are shown in the gif below):
 1. Go to the [Google APIs Console](https://console.developers.google.com) (see first gif below for steps 1-6)
 1. Create a new project